vmware-samples/packer-examples-for-vsphere/README.md

     ```
     These files are copied to the guest operating systems with a Packer file provisioner; after which, the a shell provisioner adds the certificate to the Trusted Certificate Authority of the guest operating system.

-    >**NOTE**: If you do not wish to install the certificates on the guest operating systems, comment out the portion of the shell provisioner scripts in the `scripts` directory and remove the file provisioner from the `prk.hcl` file for each build.
+    >**NOTE**: If you do not wish to install the certificates on the guest operating systems, comment or remove the portion of the associated script in the `/scripts` directory and the file provisioner from the `prk.hcl` file for each build.
 If you need to add an intermediate certificate, add the certificate to `/certificates` and update the shell provisioner scripts in the `scripts` directory with your requirements.

 2. Generate a Public Key